EQ-bench/EQ-Bench/README.md

 We encourage you to move to v2, and to note which version you are using (EQ-Bench v1 or EQ-Bench v2) when publishing results to avoid confusion.

 NOTE: V1 scores are not directly comparable to v2 scores.
-The leaderboard will be updated shortly to include v2 scores.

 <details>
 <summary>More v2 details</summary>